-If you receive child support payments from the Maryland Child Support Enforcement Administration, and have a checking account, you may apply for Direct Deposit.
+If you receive child support payments from the Maryland Child Support Administration, and have a checking account, you may apply for Direct Deposit.
 This will enable you to receive payments faster and eliminate inconveniences associated with manual checks.
 To apply for Direct Deposit, choose one of the two options below.

 - Apply online by logging into your myDHR account and click on “Enroll in Direct Deposit”.
 It is simple and easy and ensures your application is processed faster than if you mail in your application.
 Visit myDHR often to check your payments online.